tangentlabs/sonny/README.md

 Dashboard
 ====

-To use your local [dashboard](http://github.com/tangentlabs/tangent-importer-dashboard) , you can register the jobs available:
+To use your local [dashboard](http://github.com/tangentlabs/sonny-dashboard) , you can register the jobs available:

 ```shell
 ./run.py import_jobs.register_jobs_to_dashboard.RegisterJobsToDashboard
 ```

+Name
+====

+From the Django web framework background, this project is named after Sonny Rollins